 Export a report to excel

-Differentiate cross device conversions
+Differentiate cross-device conversions

 Create a pivot table

-Looking at this specific example, you notice that 40% of our conversions that came from Facebook ads are cross-device conversions which are huge, but it makes sense as the majority of Facebook interaction happen on mobile devices.
+Looking at this specific example, you notice that 40% of our conversions that came from Facebook ads are cross-device conversions which are huge, but it makes sense as the majority of Facebook interactions happen on mobile devices.
 Imagine seeing an ad for a product on your mobile phone while in line at the bank.
 Do you immediately make a purchase on your phone?
 Probably not.
 But perhaps you go back to your office later that day and buy on your desktop computer.
 Such cross-device conversions are becoming increasingly common as people move between their phones, tablets, and desktop computers to interact with businesses.